Tronald/CoordinateSharp/README.md

   cel.SunRise.Value.ToString();
   ```

   NOTE REGARDING MOON DISTANCE: The formula used to calculate moon distance in this library has a standard distance deviation of 3,388 km.
-This result is considered an estimate.
-This estimate should suffice for general purposes, but if more precision is required a different option should be sought.
+The result is considered an approximation and should suffice for general purposes, but if more precision is required a different option should be sought.

 # Acknowledgements